CodingF0X/BottleDrop/README.md

 # BottleDrop
-A Domain-Driven Design Approach to Beverage Management
+A Domain-Driven Design Approach to developing Beverage Management system.

 # Description
 BottleDrop is a distributed microservices application designed to manage beverage services at an event.